-Rate variance Efficiency variance = AH (SR - AR) = SR (SH - AH) = 9,820 hours (£2.00 - £2.30) = £2.00 (10,000 - 9,820) = $\pounds2,946$ adverse variance = £360 favourable variance
+Rate variance Efficiency variance = AH (SR - AR) = SR (SH - AH) = 4,910 hours (£2.00 - £2.30) = £2.00 (5,000 - 4,910) = £1,473 adverse variance = £180 favourable variance

-The symbols and the relevant figures needed in order to calculate the variable overhead rate and efficiency variances are set out at the start of Exhibit 22.12.
-The actual variable overhead cost rate of £2.30 per direct labour hour is greater than the standard rate of £2 and there is an adverse variance of £2,946.
-This is offset to some extent by a favourable efficiency variance due to the actual hours worked being less than the standard allowed, but this gives a favourable variance of only £360 so that the combination of the two explains the overall adverse variance of £2,586.
+The symbols and the relevant figures needed in order to calculate the variable overhead rate and efficiency variances are set out at the start of Exhibit 15.6.
+The actual variable overhead cost rate of £2.30 per direct labour hour is greater than the standard rate of £2 and there is an adverse variance of £1,473.
+This is offset to some extent by

-22.9.7 What caused the variance?
+15.6.7 What caused the variance?

 The adverse rate variance means that some item of variable overhead has cost more than expected.
-There is not sufficient detail available here for an answer to emerge but in practice the management accountant would now look at the unit cost of each item, such as glues, staples, paint, cleaning costs and any other variable cost items, to find which had risen above the standard set.
+There is not sufficient detail available here for an answer to emerge but, in practice, the management accountant would now look at the unit cost of each item, such as glues, staples, paint, cleaning costs and any other variable cost items, to find which had risen above the standard set.
 The favourable efficiency variance is directly due to labour hours being less than expected when the standard was set.
 The explanation will be the same as that given for the favourable efficiency variance on direct labour.

-22.9.8 Fixed overhead expenditure variance
+15.6.8 Fixed overhead expenditure variance